Find Affordable College Courses

 Read full report on Clinical/Medical Laboratory Science at Andrews University

 You’ll join some of the best and brightest minds around you if you attend Northern Michigan University.
 The school came in at #4 on this year’s Best Clinical/Medical Laboratory Science Master’s Degree Schools in Michigan list.
-Northern Michigan University is a moderately-sized public school located in the remote town of Marquette.
+Northern Michigan University is a medium-sized public school located in the town of Marquette.

 Best Clinical/Medical Laboratory Science Colleges in the Great Lakes Region